 1. Introduction

 3. S. Mallia, 'Maltese culture will not die with first generation migrants', in The Times [of Malta], 7/8/07, p.
 7. According to the Australian 1996 Census, the figure then stood at 50,879.
 Cf. Proceedings and Report (2000), p.
 22.

-4. ‘Maltese down under’, in The Times [of Malta], 8/8/2007, p.
-9. A fascinating footnote in the history of Maltese migration reads that one Charles Agius, probably of Valletta, migrated to Australia around 1930 and took an Aboriginal wife, Laura, in 1939.
-According to his sons, Josie and Bob, there is now a community of about 700 Maltese-Aborigines, the single-handed achievement of their father who eventually retured to and died in Malta.
-Cf. S. Mallia, ‘The Maltese-Aborigines community Charles of Valletta set up in Adelaide’, in The Times [of Malta], 2/8/2007, p.
+4. 'Maltese down under', in The Times [of Malta], 8/8/2007, p.
+9. A fascinating footnote in the history of Maltese migration indicates that a certain Charles Agius, probably from La Valette, emigrated to Australia around 1930 and married an indigenous woman, Laura, in 1939.
+According to his sons, Josie and Bob, there is now a community of about 700 Maltese-Aborigines, the achievement of their sole father who eventually returned and died in Malta.
+Cf. S. Mallia, 'The Maltese-Aborigines community Charles of Valletta set up in Adelaide', in The Times [of Malta], 2/8/2007, p.
 5.

 5. M. Carauna, 'History of Emigration and the Present Situation in Australia', in Proceedings and Report (2000), p.
 15.

-6. Examples spotted by Mark Caruana in the New South Wales State Archives at Kingswood and recorded in an unpublished roll entitled ‘Maltese Surnames -- Change of Name by Deed Poll -- 1901--1947, NSW’.
-It would be interesting to investigate the course of Anglicization that transpired in other countries, such as Canada and the USA.
+6. Examples identified by Mark Caruana in the State Archives of New South Wales at Kingswood and recorded in an unpublished roll entitled "Maltese Surnames -- Change of Name by Deed Poll -- 1901--1947, NSW".
+It would be interesting to study the course of anglicization that occurred in other countries, such as Canada and the United States.

+1. Introduction